This is the METADYNE website

 *Fowler's more austere view was that ize should always be used where the verb has been formed by using the suffix equivalent to the Greek suffix -izein (which retained its z when Latinised), but that ise should continue to be always used for words such as those quoted above which have been formed in a different way.
 Gowers specifically rejected this view in The Complete Plain Words but allowed it to stand in his revised edition of Fowler's Modern English Usage.
 His first, more permissive view is, I think, clearly preferable.
 I cannot regard realise or Latinise as wrong.
 B.D.F.

 {NB.
 I have checked 'Fowler's Modern English Usage, 2nd edn, and the 'z' form is clearly preferred, but this is hardly surprising as it emanates from Oxford's Clarendon Press of which this preference is part of their house style.
-However the alphabetical entry on the subject of choosing '- ize' make a powerful case and also draws attention to it being the standard form of the Oxford University Press, Cambridge University Press and the Times, and readers may choose to look it up for themselves.}
+However the alphabetical entry on the subject of choosing '- ize' make a powerful case and also draws attention to it being the standard form of the Oxford University Press, Cambridge University Press and The Times, and readers may choose to look it up for themselves.
+I should state The Times has recently given up on the 'z', but then the Thunderer is not what it was.}

 The ABC of Plain Words, by Sir Ernest Gowers, HMSO 1951